Honors Capstone Project

 Including neorealism, neoliberalism, and constructivism, these theories are first divided into rationalist and constructivist classifications.
 In the former case, this paper finds both supporting and contradicting evidence.
 This leads to the claim that an alternative theory is needed to more accurately explain state security decision-making.
 In the latter classification, the constructivist concept of political culture is tested as this alternative.
 However, where neorealism and neoliberalism fail to sufficiently outline what actors actually do, constructivism is equally disadvantaged in predicting what should do.

 Iaquinto, Nicholas, "A Constructivist Approach to Post-reunification German Military Interventions: Bosnia-Herzegovina, Kosovo, and Afghanistan" (2013).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 28.

 Creative Commons License